Skip to main content

 FR 519: Teaching College French

-Instructfor: Prof. Neary-Saundquist, Colleen
+Instructor: Prof. Neary-Sundquist, Colleen

 A course designed to provide a forum for ideas connecting theory and research to teaching practice.
 Explores issues related to how learning and teaching can be enhanced and presents practical ideas that can be implemented in the classroom.
 Permission of department required.